MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

 _This guide discusses how to schedule background work using the Firebase Job Dispatcher library from Google._

-## Firebase Job Dispatcher Overview
+## Overview

 One of the best ways to keep an Android application responsive to the user is to ensure that complex or long running work is performed in the background.
 However, it is important that background work will not negatively impact the user's experience with the device.

-For example, a background job might poll a website every few minutes to query for changes to a particular dataset.
-This seems benign, however it could have a disastrous impact on the device.
-The application will end up waking up the device, elevating the CPU to a higher power state, powering up the radios, making the network requests, and then processing the results.
+For example, a background job might poll a website every three or four minutes to query for changes to a particular dataset.
+This seems benign, however it would have a disastrous impact on battery life.
+The application will repeatedly wake up the device, elevate the CPU to a higher power state, power up the radios, make the network requests, and then processing the results.
 It gets worse because the device will not immediately power down and return to the low-power idle state.
 Poorly scheduled background work may inadvertently keep the device in a state with unnecessary and excessive power requirements.
-Effectively, this seeming innocent activity (polling a website) will render the device unusable in a relatively short period of time.
+This seemingly innocent activity (polling a website) will render the device unusable in a relatively short period of time.

-Android already provides several APIs to help with performing work in the background, however none of these are a comprehensive solution:
+Android provides the following APIs to help with performing work in the background but by themselves they are not sufficient for intelligent job scheduling.

 * **[Intent Services](~/android/app-fundamentals/services/creating-a-service/intent-services.md)** &ndash; Intent Services are great for performing the work, however they provide no way to schedule work.
-* **[AlarmManager](https://developer.android.com/reference/android/app/AlarmManager.html)** &ndash; These APIs only allow work to be scheduled, but provide no way to actually perform the work.
+* **[AlarmManager](https://developer.android.com/reference/android/app/AlarmManager.html)** &ndash; These APIs only allow work to be scheduled but provide no way to actually perform the work.
 Also, the AlarmManager only allows time based constraints, which means raise an alarm at a certain time or after a certain period of time has elapsed.
 * **[JobScheduler](https://developer.android.com/reference/android/app/job/JobScheduler.html)** &ndash; The JobSchedule is a great API that works with the operating system to schedule jobs.
 However, it is only available for those Android apps that target API level 21 or higher.
-* **[Broadcast Receivers](~/android/app-fundamentals/broadcast-receivers.md)** &ndash; An Android app can setup broadcast receivers to perform work in response to system wide events or Intents.
+* **[Broadcast Receivers](~/android/app-fundamentals/broadcast-receivers.md)** &ndash; An Android app can setup broadcast receivers to perform work in response to system-wide events or Intents.
 However, broadcast receivers don't provide any control over when  the job should be run.
 Also changes in the Android operating system will restrict when broadcast receivers will work, or the kinds of work that they can respond to.
-* **Google Cloud Message Network Manager** &ndash; For a long time this was, arguably, the best way to intelligently schedule background work.
-However, the GCMNetworkManager has since been deprecated.

-There are two key features to effectively performing background work (sometimes referred to as a _background job_ or a _job_):
+There are two key features to efficiently performing background work (sometimes referred to as a _background job_ or a _job_):

 1. **Intelligently scheduling the work** &ndash; It is important that when an application is doing work in the background that it does so as a good citizen.
 Ideally, the application should not demand that a job be run.
-Instead, the application should specify conditions that must be met for when the job can run, and then schedule that that work to run when the conditions are met.
+Instead, the application should specify conditions that must be met for when the job can run, and then schedule  that work to run when the conditions are met.
 This allows Android to intelligently perform work.
 For example, network requests may be batched to run all at the same time to make maximum use of overhead involved with networking.
 2. **Encapsulating the work** &ndash; The code to perform the background work should be encapsulated in a discrete component that can be run independently of the user interface and will be relatively easy to reschedule if the work fails to complete for some reason.

 The Firebase Job Dispatcher is a library from Google that provides a fluent API to simplify scheduling background work.
 It is intended to be the replacement for Google Cloud Manager.
 The Firebase Job Dispatcher consists of the following APIs: